What is Google Duplex?

 What does Google Duplex do?

 Google Duplex works through Google Assistant, giving it the ability to carry out relatively complex functions on your behalf.
 For example, if you want to make a restaurant reservation, you can ask the Google Assistant application to do this for you.

 First, Google Assistant will ask you for more details about your request — the business you want to contact, for example, and the time frame within which you want a table.
 Armed with this information, the Google Duplex AI can start trying to complete its task.
 It will first scan Google for information about the business’s opening hours and try to find a booking form.
 If no online interface is available, it can call the restaurant using the number they have listed on Google.

 Google Duplex is able to explain your request to the person on the other end of the Google Duplex call, and if the booking is confirmed, Google Assistant then informs you that your request has been fulfilled and ads it to your calendar.

 This is clearly a useful feature.
 What harm is there in letting an automated system make restaurant reservations for you?
 Well, the wider rollout of this technology raises concerns about privacy and security, not least because it’s being developed by a data giant that already collects a frightening amount of data about users.

 What are the potential issues?

-What sort of data might Google Duplex collect?
+What sort of data can Google Assistant collect?
 As it currently stands, the team developing Duplex has already been using user data to teach their highly advanced neural network.
-“To obtain its high precision, we trained Duplex’s RNN [recurrent neural network] on a corpus of anonymized phone conversation data.”
 They haven’t said whether the system will continue to store and use your data, but if past Google products are any indication, it probably will.